 High winds and downdrafts can split or topple a tree.

-- “Beans” Clean-up your yard before storm water carries this tree down the street to your neighbor’s yard.
+- “Beans” – Clean-up your yard before storm water carries these beans down the street to your neighbor’s yard.

 - Wind-blown yard furniture is a hazard.
 Anchor it down or stow it away.